reidya3/MusicArtistRecommendationSystem/_sources/Conclusion.md

 6. The social network of Last.fm does the observe the qualities of a small-world network.
 We did not observe a small-world phenomenon of users being linked together by a short chain of acquaintances.
 This is likely due to the fact that Last.fm is not a social network or messaging service.

 7. Label propagation was effective in removing redundancy of user-submitted tags.
 The newly identified communities of tags  were intuitive.
-For instance, being clustered together.
+For instance, 'underground hip hp', 'luso hip hop', 'hip hop under', 'raptuga', and 'hip hop angolano' being clustered together.

 ## Future work